leizzer/snapshot-app/README.md

 # Snapshot App

 ## Disclaimer
-This app makes use of the [ShopifyApp Template for Ruby](https://github.com/Shopify/shopify-app-template-ruby), in their repository you will find more information about how it works and its features.
+This app uses [ShopifyApp Template for Ruby](https://github.com/Shopify/shopify-app-template-ruby), in their repository you will find more information about how it works and its features.

 This README file contains portions from ShopifyApp Template Ruby's README file.